rainajia/IC-UKB-RAP/FAQ.md

 The estimated cost for the default setting using ~400K white European ancestry are as the follows:

 - For regenie_step1 using the followings:
   High priority job: £1.8-£2.5, 7-8 hours
-  Low priority job: £0.5-£1.5, >8 hours (risk of spot instance interruptions) **Recommendations**: Start with high priority to avoid spot instance interruptions since the job is long.
+  Low priority job: £0.5-£1.5, >8 hours of elapsed time (risk of spot instance interruptions) **Recommendations**: Start with high priority to avoid spot instance interruptions since the job is long.

 - For step 2 genome-wide gene-based test:
+  High priority job: £1.5-£2, 6-7 hours
+  Low priority job: £0.5-£1.5, >6 hours of elapsed time (risk of spot instance interruptions) **Recommendations**: Use high priority for genome-wide test, and low priority for gene-specific test (e.g. a list of 10 gene takes less than 20 mins).

 - For step 2 genome-wide per-variant test:
   High priority: £1.5-£2.5, 4-5 hours
   Low priority:£0.5-£1.5, >4.5 hours (risk of spot interruptions)